 - What security requirements will the data have?

-- What needs to be specified in detail if several research organisations/authorities are collaborating on data in the project?
+- What needs to be specified in detail if several research organizations/authorities are collaborating on data in the project?

 - How much should I budget for research data management?